Working in the personal growth niche, I am unfortunately subjected to a lot of waffle masquerading as professional advice.

 How to Get Rich Using the Law of Distraction

 I also read a lot of personal growth articles, and as I’m sure you know, they aren’t all created equal.
-I read one the other day by a very high profile author and workshop presenter whose main recipe for huge success in life goes something like the following:
+I read one the other day by a very high-profile author and workshop presenter whose main recipe for success in life goes something like the following:

 “Learn how to bend reality by manipulating your metaphysical connection to the Great Supra-consciousness in the sky and then sit back and enjoy the Magic as it unfurls and fills your current physical-plane incarnation.”

 Now that may be pretty common advice these days – but it is also waffle.
 Popular, profitable, manipulative, time-wasting, empty rhetoric.